-By providing a quality curriculum that is deep and rich, the children are able to build the foundations to become life long learners, no matter what their starting point or ability.
+By providing a quality curriculum that is broad, balanced, deep and rich, the children are able to build the foundations to become life long learners, no matter what their starting point or ability.
 We use the principles of an 'Irresistible Curriculum' which provides educational experiences that are based around a quality central text, quality first teaching and first hand experiences.
 We undertake topics as a whole school (when suitable) to allow a fully immersive approach.
 This also provides us with a platform to share a love of reading with the children.

 Where possible, subjects are linked through this and are guided by the National Curriculum 2014.
 We use the key performance indicators to ensure that the children are learning and progressing.
 Formative and summative assessments are used to report to parent/carers on a termly basis, so that we are able to share the journey of the children throughout the year.